christianboyle/playlists/README.md

 Notes
 ========

-1. The refresh token is cached and rotated as-needed to avoid rate-limiting
+- The SoundCloud API refresh token is cached and rotated as-needed to avoid rate-limiting
-2. The .env values are injected at runtime, when the container starts, to avoid exposing in `bundle.js`
+- The .env values are injected at runtime, when the container starts, to avoid exposing in `bundle.js`

 Development
 ========

-dev: `npm run dev`
+Dev: `npm run dev`

-prod: `npm run build`
+Prod: `npm run build`